airreader/tilemap-merger/README.md

 * `order_id`

 For `tile_name`, give the same name to tiles that are oriented differently but the same.
 The tiles will change as the tile map rotates.
-If tiles with tile_name are arranged clockwise, ｀order_id｀ need not be used.
+If tiles with tile_name are arranged clockwise, `order_id` need not be used.
 If they are not clockwise, put `order_id` so that they are clockwise.

 Rotation will not work correctly in the following cases
 * There are more than 4 tiles with the same `tile_name`.